 All early years providers have a duty to support children with special educational needs and disabilities (SEND) and will be able to provide you with information about how they will do this.
-If you need extra help to find the right setting for your child with SEND you can email early.years@essex.gov.uk and someone will support you with your childcare search.
+If your child has SEND and you need extra help to find the right setting for your child, please email early.years@essex.gov.uk and someone will support you with your childcare search.